CapsuleEndoscope/EndoSLAM/EndoSfMLearner/ReadME.md

 #### Training

- To use the Endo-SfMLearner, you will need to build the environment by following commend:
+ One can start training by following commend:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py DIR_TO_TRAIN_DATASET --name DIR_TO_MODELS